Scout Association Logo Ham Scout Group:

 Walls and roof

 The hut comprises breeze-block and brick walls built between one-and-a-half-brick square pillars set with centres 3.06m apart.
 This creates three sections front and rear and five sections along the sides.
 The hut therefore measures just over 9m wide by 15m long giving a 141m2 footprint.
 The side pillars and walls are about 3.5m high.
-The three central pairs of side pillars support steel trusses with three diagonal struts each side, spanning the width of the hut as can be seen in the interior view below.
-The roof rests on these and steel purlins spanning between the the end walls.
+The three central pairs of side pillars support steel purlins spanning the width of the hut and the roof rests on these and steel joists spanning between the the end walls.
 The ridge is approximately 6m above ground.
 The roof was installed in 2014 comprising 100mm-insulated 'plastisol'-coated steel panels.
 Steel gutters drain into a single downpipe either side which lead to soakaways.

 External doors and windows